jankenshow/k8s_webApp/README.md

 TODO
-- build docker images
-- push images into minikube vm
-- explain about secrets resource.
+- explain about debug resource.
+- revise makefile.

 setup command does not build (also push into vm) docker images used for this app.
 Or simply build images in minikube vm.